urschrei/polyline-ffi/README.md

 Free memory pointed to by `char*`, which Rust has allocated across the FFI boundary.
 Callers must pass the same `char*` they receive from `encode_coordinates_ffi`.

+# Binaries
+Compressed binaries are available for Linux (64-bit), OSX (64-bit), and Windows (32-bit and 64-bit), from the [releases](https://github.com/urschrei/polyline-ffi/releases) page.
+The Linux binary has been built using the manylinux1 (CentOS 5.11) Docker image, and is widely compatible.
+Both Linux and OSX binaries have been built with `rpath` support.

 # License
 [MIT](license.txt)